Amirmahdi-Monzavi/ticketing-system/README.md

 JWT_SECRET=7b8e2f1a9c4d3e5b0a6f8c7d2e1b4a9e
 ```

+5. Navigate to the backend/src directory.
-5. Run `node app.js` to start the backend server.
+6. Run `node app.js` to start the backend server.

 ## Usage